Onboarding Options for macOS: Workspace ONE Operational Tutorial

 Prerequisites

-You must also meet the following prerequisites, before configuring any type of macOS enrollment workflow:
+You must meet the following prerequisites, before configuring any type of macOS enrollment workflow:

 1. To manage an Apple device with Workspace ONE UEM, you must generate an APNS certificate for your Workspace ONE UEM environment.